Bordered manifolds with torus boundary and the link surgery formula: Arc systems and the link surgery formula

-Since the right-hand side is independent of the decomposition of $\psi=\phi_1*\phi_2$, we may obtain the associativity relations in this case summing over $a^{ \psi}_i a^{ \psi}_j\# \d \cM( \psi)$ for $n$-gons $\psi$ of index $4-n$.
-If $n=2$, there are additional ends corresponding to alpha boundary degenerations.
-Since we are considering only the case that $i<j$, this corresponds to considering the associativity relations for $(\lambda,\Theta_{1,2},\lambda)$.
-In this case, boundary degenerations make trivial contribution to the associativity relations since $a^\phi_1\cdot a^\phi_2=0$ for any nonnegative, index 2 class of boundary degenerations $\phi$.
+Since the right-hand side is independent of the decomposition of $\psi=\psi_1*\psi_2$, we may obtain the associativity relations in this case summing $a^{ \psi}_i a^{ \psi}_j\# \d \cM( \psi)$ (multiplied by the appropriate powers of $\scU_i$, $\scV_i$ and $U_j$) over $n$-gon classes $\psi$ of index $4-n$.
+If $n=2$, there are additional ends corresponding to boundary degenerations.
+Since we are considering the case that $i<j$, this corresponds to considering the associativity relations for $(\lambda,\Theta_{1,2},\lambda)$.
+In this case, boundary degenerations make trivial contribution to the associativity relations since $a^\psi_1\cdot a^\psi_2=0$ for any nonnegative, index 2 class of boundary degenerations $\psi$ (since $\psi$ will only have non-trivial boundary on one of the two sets of attaching curves).

 We now consider the associativity relation in the case that $i=j$.
-We observe the relation:
+We observe the relation

-When $n>2$, the associativity relations follow by summing over the ends of moduli spaces of $n$-gons with Maslov index $4-n$, with a weight of $a_{i,i}^{\phi}$.
+When $n>2$, the associativity relations follow from the above relation by summing over the ends of moduli spaces of $n$-gons with Maslov index $4-n$, with a weight of $a_{i,i}^{\psi}$.
 When $n=2$, there are additional ends corresponding to boundary degenerations.
-Boundary degenerations are encoded via Equation~\eqref{eq:def-ajj-phi} into the relation $\lambda\cdot \lambda=\scU_w$.
-This completes the proof of the associativity relations.
+These cases are relevant to the tuples $(\lambda,\lambda,\Theta_{1,2})$ and $(\Theta_{1,2},\lambda,\lambda)$.
+Focus on $(\lambda,\lambda,\Theta_{1,2})$, since the other configuration is handled by a similar argument.
+The values of $a_{i,i}^\psi$ on index 2 boundary degenerations is described in Equations~\eqref{eq:ajj-boundary-degeneration-other-classes} and ~\eqref{eq:def-ajj-phi}.
+When weighted by $a_{1,1}^{\psi}$, the total weighted count of boundary degenerations is $U_1$, and this is contributed by the $\ds_1$-degeneration covering $p_1$.
+Similarly when weighted by $a_{2,2}^{\psi}$, the total count is also $U_1$, and this is contributed by the $\ds_2$-degeneration covering $p_1$.
+Both of these are encoded by the relation $\mu_2(\lambda,\lambda)=U_1\cdot \bI$.
+This completes the proof of associativity.

-To construct $\cL_{\a}^{\lambda\cdot\lambda}$, we follow the standard filling procedure.
-We assume that we have already filled all arrows which increment only one $\lambda$-component (such arrows are used to construct $\cA_{\lambda}$).
+We now construct $h_{\lambda,\lambda}$ by a filling procedure similar to our construction of the morphism $F_{\lambda}$.
+We assume that the morphisms $F_{\lambda}$ have already been constructed, as in Lemma~\ref{lem:d-mor-A-lambda}.
+We think of $h_{\lambda,\lambda}$ as being the diagonal morphism in a diagram of the following shape: